 Denise is most interested in innovative, student-centered methods of teaching that encourage and inspire non-traditional and underrepresented student groups to pursue STEM majors.
 Denise also recently served as an Undergraduate Research Mentor in ecological sciences for the Urban Science, Technology, Engineering, Mathematics Talent Expansion Program at Chicago State University, a program that seeks to increase the number of students to graduate from STEM programs.
 Denise has also served as Coordinator of Louis Stokes Alliance for Minority Participation in the Sciences where she implemented a STEM workshop series to create informal science opportunities for first and second year underrepresented college students.
 Denise has also provided science instruction for high school students through the Upward Bound program and for fifth grade elementary students through the Robert Morris College Science and Technology Enrichment Program, a program that seeks to provide an innovative, interactive, science instruction to inner-city elementary school students.

-Denise is a graduate of Saint Louis University with a Doctor of Philosophy degree in Biology with research and coursework concentrations in conservation biology, animal behavior, and behavioral ecology.
+Denise is a graduate of Saint Louis University with a PhD in Biology with concentrations in conservation biology, animal behavior, and behavioral ecology.
 Her dissertation research focused on behavioral enrichment for Mexican gray wolves and African wild dogs.
 She also completed a Graduate Certificate in University Teaching Skills at the Reinert Center for Transformative Teaching and Learning at Saint Louis University.